keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 A final objection might come from someone who simply urged that human nature is mysterious.
 For all we can tell without the benefit of divine revelation, humanity is an anomaly.
 Our origin is shrouded in mystery, our destiny undecided.

 I concede the point.
 My thesis is not that we know everything about humanity that we will ever need to know.
 My thesis is that observing our nature as practical primates is a minimal starting point of knowledge upon which to build.
 Knowing that snakes are legless reptiles is not an end to scientific inquiry about them, but a beginning.
 Indeed, one cannot begin to learn more about 'snakes' unless one apprehends that 'snakes' exist and roughly what they are.
-So capturing the genus and differentiam of a kind of organism is in fact necessary for creating a conceptual placeholder *on which to attach new knowledge*.
+So capturing the genus and differentia of a kind of organism is in fact necessary for creating a conceptual placeholder *on which to attach new knowledge*.
 Knowing what human beings are, however roughly, gives us a concept-category within which to fill in the depth and breadth of facts and information.

 The main thesis of this chapter has been that the following generic is true: "human beings are practical, rational primates."
 This generic, I have argued, is defensible both philosophically and scientifically.
 It is discoverable both by humans examining our species from "within" the human point of view and by alien anthropologists examining our species from "outside" the human point of view (so long as they too were intelligent and rational).
 This generic picks out a property or set of properties we might describe as 'human nature.'
 If this is anywhere near to correct, then human nature is not a complete mystery.
 We know *enough* about it to build a neo-Aristotelian theory of ethics grounded in evaluations of human beings by reference to the human life form.